mingislight/mingislight.github.io/index.md

 ## 🧠 Professional Summary

 I connect front-line healthcare IT with applied analytics to reduce downtime and improve patient care.
-My focus is Epic EHR support, cloud solutions, and machine learning that deliver reliable, measurable results.
+My focus is Epic EHR support, cloud solutions, and applied machine learning that deliver reliable, measurable results in healthcare operations.
-I am building deep skill in clinical data models, Azure ML, and AI-driven decision support for real-world operations.

 ---